Trillionairess/AI-abandoned-Properties/README.md

 # AI for Identifying Abandoned Properties

+## Summary
+An end-to-end AI platform that detects, verifies, and catalogs abandoned properties across urban and rural areas.
+Users can upload images and location data; the system scores each property’s abandonment likelihood using computer vision, then lets administrators manage and export verified records.

 ## Overview
 An AI-powered system for detecting, verifying, and cataloguing abandoned properties in urban and rural areas.
 Integrates web, mobile, backend, and AI modules to streamline reporting and analytics.